Starcounter/Docs/docs/star-tool.md

 star info index [options] <db> <index>
 ```

-The `info index` sub-command prints detailed information about an index, the name of which is specified in the `<index>` argument, of the database referenced by the absolute or relative path given in the `<db>` argument.
+The `info index` sub-command prints detailed information about an index, the name of which is specified in the `<index>` argument, in the database referenced by the absolute or relative path given in the `<db>` argument.
 The following options are available to configure the output of the commmand:

 Option     | Short form | Description
 ---------- | ---------- | --------------------------------------------------------------------------------------------